 Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
 For cases when lossy RGB compression is acceptable, lossy WebP also supports transparency, typically providing 3× smaller file sizes compared to PNG.

-Lossy WebP compression uses predictive coding to encode an image, the same methodology used by the VP8 video codec to compress keyframes in videos.
-Predictive coding uses the values in neighboring blocks of pixels to predict the values in a block, and then encodes only the difference (residual) between the actual values and the prediction.
+Lossy WebP compression uses predictive coding to encode an image, the same method used by the VP8 video codec to compress keyframes in videos.
+Predictive coding uses the values in neighboring blocks of pixels to predict the values in a block, and then encodes only the difference.

 Lossless WebP compression uses already seen image fragments in order to exactly reconstruct new pixels.
 It can also use a local palette if no interesting match is found.

 A WebP file consists of VP8 or VP8L image data, and a container

 based on RIFF.
 The standalone

 implementation for the WebP specification, and is available from

 our git repository or as a tarball.

 WebP is natively supported in Google Chrome and the Opera browser, and by many other tools and software libraries.
 Developers have also added support to a variety of image editing tools.